-Revenue in North Asia decreased 5% to \$553.9 million in 2001 from \$554.2 million in 2000.
+Revenue in North Asia decreased 5% to \$553.9 million in 2001 from \$585.4 million in 2000.
 The decrease in revenue was due to revenue in Japan decreasing 8% to \$508.1 million in 2001 from \$554.2 million in 2000.
 This decrease is directly attributable to a 13% weakening in the Japanese yen for 2001 compared to the prior year.
 In local currency, revenue in Japan increased 3% in 2001.
 Over our nine year history in Japan, the economy of Japan has been stagnant.
 While such economic times may benefit recruitment of new distributors, more severe economic challenges can negatively impact overall revenue.
 In 2001, the success of key Nu Skin and Pharmanex products launched as well as the successful promotion of the automatic reordering programs and the initiation of distributor personalized web sites drove growth in Japan.
 The decline in revenue in Japan in U.S. dollars was partially offset by an increase in revenue in South Korea of 47% to \$45.8 million in 2001 from \$31.2 million in 2000.
-In local currency, revenue in South Korea was 67% higher in 2001 compared to the prior year.
-The continued revenue growth in South Korea is attributed primarily to an improving economy as well as a rebound in the direct selling industry as a whole in South Korea.
-In addition, we successfully launched several new products and successfully promoted our automatic repurchasing program.
+In local currency, revenue in South Korea of 47% to successfully launched several new products and successfully promoted our automatic repurchasing program.